 Top 6 Skills for a College Grad

-Students of all ages will need to consciously work on building key skills to help ensure success in their careers.
-As educators, we are seeing compelling evidence of ever-evolving changes in the marketplace that you need to be aware of today.
+Regardless of your age or your job title in life, you will need to be disciplined about learning.
+Consciously working on building key skills and attributes will help ensure a successful vocational trajectory year over year.
+As educators and national publishers, we continue to see compelling evidence of changes you need to be aware of today in the evolving marketplace.
 Understanding these trends, acknowledging your biases, and properly preparing for the future will help you thrive today and beyond college graduation.

 Technology is an enormous driver of commerce, workforce development, and consumer behavior today more than ever before.
 In this agile and operationalized world, how do you know what to prepare for?
 To keep your skills relevant, we have summarized a quick list of 6 critical skills to help you set yourself up for success and set yourself apart from others in your industry of choice.